 No. They are encouraged to seek out the many professional development opportunities offered by the Graduate School.
 Post-docs who have already fully completed the Teaching and Communication Certificate may apply for the CTC.

 Applications for certification Packs (cohorts) are accepted in August each year.
 Please do not register for any module sessions in REPORTER until accepted into the program and registered in the certificate by the facilitator in REPORTER.
 Faculty participants will be notified via University email of their acceptance and provided instructions.

 How long does it take to complete the program?

 It is estimated that the certification process may take 10-14 hours, depending on the depth of each reflection.
 Please refer to the CTC syllabus for certification details.

 How long can I take to complete the program?

-It is recommended that faculty participants complete the certification within one academic year from the time of enrollment.
+Faculty participants complete the certification within one year from the time of enrollment.
 The certification can be achieved in one semester, with diligence.
 We encourage faculty participants to succinctly complete all modules and reflective activities.

 Is there a cost for the certification?

-No, OFD does not charge faculty to participate.
+No, OFE does not charge faculty to participate.

 Do previous professional learning experiences count toward certification?